Chart Color Schemes

 Residential development activity is lower than average in Nailsworth - Broadview according to AreaSearch's national comparison of local real estate markets

-Nailsworth - Broadview has granted around 14 residential property approvals annually.
-Over the past five financial years, from FY21 to FY25, 74 homes were approved, with a further six approved so far in FY26.
-On average, each dwelling has accommodated 2.3 new residents per year over these five years, indicating strong demand that supports property values.
+Nailsworth - Broadview has granted approximately 14 residential property approvals annually.
+Over the past five financial years, from FY21 to FY25, 74 homes were approved, with a further 8 approved in FY26 as of current data.
+On average, each dwelling accommodates around 2.3 new residents per year over these five years, indicating strong demand that supports property values.

-New homes are being constructed at an average cost of $460,000, higher than regional norms, reflecting quality-focused development.
-This financial year has seen $3.5 million in commercial approvals, suggesting limited commercial development focus.
-Compared to Greater Adelaide, Nailsworth - Broadview shows significantly reduced construction activity, with 68.0% fewer new homes per person than the regional average.
-This scarcity typically drives demand and prices for existing properties higher.
+The average construction cost value for new homes is $442,000, reflecting developers' focus on the premium segment with upmarket properties.
+This financial year has seen $3.5 million in commercial approvals, suggesting limited commercial development emphasis.
+Compared to Greater Adelaide, Nailsworth - Broadview shows significantly reduced construction activity, at 68.0% below the regional average per person.
+This scarcity typically strengthens demand and prices for existing properties.
 Nationally, this activity is also below average, likely due to the area's maturity and possible planning constraints.

-Recent construction consists of 91.0% standalone homes and 9.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes suitable for buyers seeking space.
+Recent construction comprises 91.0% standalone homes and 9.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
 Notably, developers are constructing more detached housing than the existing pattern implies (61.0% at Census), suggesting persistent strong demand for family homes despite densification trends.
 The location has approximately 568 people per dwelling approval, indicating an established market.
-Looking ahead, Nailsworth - Broadview is projected to grow by 197 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+Looking ahead, Nailsworth - Broadview is projected to grow by 203 residents by 2041, according to the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development